Gino Guidugli: Coaching career

 Guidugli was introduced as the running backs coach for Central Michigan University on March 11, 2013.
 He replaced Kort Shankweiler, who left for the tight ends and tackles coaching job at Florida International under his father, Steve, who is the new offensive line coach for FIU.
 In January 2017, Guidugli was promoted to offensive coordinator/quarterbacks coach.

-On March 4, 2017 Cincinnati officially announced that Guidugli was hired as running backs coach.
-For the 2018 season, Guidugli was named the Quarterbacks coach for the Bearcats.
+On March 4, 2017, Cincinnati officially announced that Guidugli was hired as running backs coach.
+For the 2018 season, Guidugli was named the quarterbacks coach for the Bearcats.
 For the 2020 season, Guidugli was named the Passing Game Coordinator.

 On January 17, 2022 The Athletic reported that Guidugli would be promoted to offensive coordinator, after Mike Denbrock left for LSU.

 After Luke Fickell left Cincinnati to become the head coach at Wisconsin, Guidugli followed Fickell to Madison as the passing game coordinator and tight ends coach.
 However, in February 2023 Guidugli would be named the quarterbacks coach at Notre Dame after Tommy Rees left for Alabama.

 Personal

-Guidugli has three brothers, former NFL and University of Cincinnati player Ben, Tony, who played at Georgia Military College, and Jeff, who played at Southeastern Louisiana University.
+Guidugli has three brothers, former NFL and University of Cincinnati player Ben, Tony, who played at Georgia Military College, and Bay, who played at Southeastern Louisiana University.